Quinnipiac University emphasizes integrity as one of its guiding principles.

 Positions on the Academic Integrity Board are open to all students, full-time faculty and administrative staff.

-• Student board members are selected by the director of academic integrity.
+• Student board members are selected by the coordinator of academic integrity.
 Student members must have and maintain a minimum 2.50 GPA and cannot be under any type of academic or disciplinary sanctions.

-Faculty members elected to the board will serve the duration of their elected term but may remain on the board with the permission of the individual college or school and the director of academic integrity.
-Staff appointed to the board will serve indefinitely at the discretion of the director of academic integrity.
-Students appointed to the board will serve while enrolled at the university at the discretion of the director of academic integrity.
+Faculty members elected to the board will serve the duration of their elected term but may remain on the board with the permission of the individual college or school and the coordinator of academic integrity.
+Staff appointed to the board will serve indefinitely at the discretion of the coordinator of academic integrity.
+Students appointed to the board will serve while enrolled at the university at the discretion of the coordinator of academic integrity.

 D. Office of Academic Integrity